 - Bellemain 4oz Porcelain Ramekins – If you don’t want to invest in a cocotte, these ramekins make for a great substitute!

-As for the Cheesy Oeufs en Cocotte video below – it’s actually the first video I ever shot and/or edited (so you can assume in advance that it is quite terrible).
+As for the Cheesy Oeufs en Cocotte video – it’s actually the first video I ever shot and/or edited (so you can assume in advance that it is quite terrible).
 I considered omitting the video entirely, but I’ve decided to upload it in the hopes that (despite it being very unpolished), it shows how quick and easy this recipe really is!

 Also, let’s laugh about it later, bestie.